 Although William C. Williams remained at Boon Island longer than any other keeper, his mind was not immune from the effects of the storms that often raked the island:

 There were days when I first went on station that I could not get away from the idea that I was locked up in a cell….
 When rough weather came we didn’t know as it would make much difference as to whether we went into the tower or not…When the terrible seas would make up and a storm was in the offing, I was always thinking over just what I would do in order to save my life should the whole station be swept away….I believe it is these things which gradually wear on the mind and finally upset the brain.

 The 1888 Annual Report of the Lighthouse Board described the structures at the station.
 The lighthouse was twenty-five feet in diameter at its base, twelve feet in diameter at the top, and 118 feet high to the base of its lantern.
 The tower itself and its fourteen windows, which were sealed shut, were leaky.
 The interior was damp.
 “The stone dwelling designed for two keepers is occupied by three, two of whom have families.
 It is old and its interior is in bad condition, needing thorough renovation.
 The island is a bare rock; communication with the coast is infrequent in winter, and the keepers have had to store their vegetables and provisions in the halls adjoining their bed-rooms.”
 The same report also noted that the vibration of the slender tower had been checked by installing six iron ties with struts that were “attached to the top of the lantern and anchored to the masonry 40 feet below the watch-room deck.”

 On the evening before Thanksgiving Day 1890, few provisions remained at the station.
 Keeper Williams was inside the tower worrying about what he and his boys could enjoy the next day, when suddenly there was a crash on the parapet deck.
 He found eight dead black ducks that had smashed into the tower, and four more on the rocks below.
-The next day they gave thanks to the Creator for remembering them.
+The next day, the family gave thanks to the Creator for remembering them.
 Salted cod, sea fowl, and lobsters ranked high in the keepers’ diets, though lobster was far from being a delicacy.
-In those days some workers even signed contracts to prevent lobster from being fed to them too frequently.
+In those days, some workers even signed contracts to prevent lobster from being fed to them too frequently.

-Until construction of the new dwelling was completed in 1905, animosity festered, as was noted in a letter by First Assistant Charles W. Torrey, “charging the Keeper of that station with neglect of duty, in not properly keeping an account of oil expended at the station, and a waste of the Government property in throwing surplus oil away in order to make his account of expenditures tally.”
-Apparently, no charges were filed against Keeper Williams; but Torrey soon found himself unemployed.
+Until construction of the new dwelling was completed in 1905, animosity festered, as was noted in a letter by First Assistant Charles W. Torry, “charging the Keeper of that station with neglect of duty, in not properly keeping an account of oil expended at the station, and a waste of the Government property in throwing surplus oil away in order to make his account of expenditures tally.”
+Apparently, no disciplinary action was taken against Keeper Williams; but Torry soon found himself unemployed.

 Miriam (Dolby) Hammel, wife of a coastguardsman stationed on the island during World War II to watch for German U-boats, had fonder memories of Boon Island.
 “I look back at the months that we spent on Boon Island as a marvelous part of my life.”
 But her description of the water system would disgust most people.
 “The rain would be allowed to wash off the roof where all the seagulls sat every day—then at the foot of the downdrains from thereof, a cup would be turned up to catch the water that came down the drainpipes.
 From there it would run into a cistern in the cellar.
 We boiled every bit of what we drank or bathed with.
 Yuck!
 That cistern had green scum an inch thick on top of it.”

 Despite the storms and hardships, several children and grandchildren loved their time on Boon Island.
 Mary Luther spent summers there with her grandfather, William C. Williams.
 She did chores, roller skated on the island’s boardwalk, searched tide-pools, worshipped with the family every evening, and picnicked on Sundays.
-Eva Philbrick’s father was head keeper on Boon Island from 1913 - 1918.
+Eva Philbrick’s father was an assistant keeper on Boon Island from 1913 to 1917.
 Eva recalls, “Sometimes I played alone on the rocks, and when there were a lot of seals, I’d make believe that was my army.
 When a whale went by, spouting, I’d make believe that was my submarine.”
-And Harold Hutchen’s daughter Shirley Kelley said: “As a kid, it was my idea of Paradise!
+And Harold Hutchin’s daughter Shirley Kelley said: “As a kid, it was my idea of Paradise!
 There was always something to do on the island.
 We made kites and flew them anytime, as there was always a breeze coming off the ocean.”